Germany says EU right not to arm Syria rebels, risks too high

 British Foreign Secretary William Hague said on Sunday Britain did not rule out in future arming rebels fighting to topple Syrian President Bashar al-Assad.

-An EU embargo prevents weapons being supplied to Syria's rebels, but sanctions have been amended in recent weeks to allow more non-lethal equipment, such as body armour.
+An EU embargo prevents weapons being supplied to Syria's rebels, but sanctions have been amended in recent weeks to allow more non-lethal equipment, such as body armor.

 Hague added that Britain was ready to take "any domestic measures" if further amendments to EU sanctions could not be agreed.